 What about unfunded benefits?
-The source of the purported property interest-the Salaried Plan document-contains a provision that provides that benefits that are funded at the time of plan termination are nonforfeitable.
-By necessary implication, unfunded benefits, regardless of whether they are vested, are forfeitable if a plan is terminated.
-As a result, the retirees do not have a legitimate entitlement to their vested pension benefits that were unfunded at the time of plan termination based on the plain language in the Salaried Plan document.
+The Salaried Plan document contains a provision that provides that benefits that are funded at the time of plan termination are nonforfeitable.
+By necessary implication, unfunded benefits are forfeitable upon plan termination.
+And so it would seem that retirees have no legal interest in any unfunded yet vested benefits.
+Binding precedent and ERISA, however, complicate the matter.